Misericordia Health Centre

 Misericordia Health Centre was founded in Winnipeg, Manitoba, Canada by the Misericordia Sisters in 1898.
 Today, ownership of the hospital is the responsibility of the Misericordia Corporation within the Archdiocese of Winnipeg.
-The funding for programs and services is administered through the Winnipeg Regional Health Authority and charitable donations received by the Misericordia Health Centre Foundation.

 History

 Winnipeg Maternity Hospital (1900-1917)

 The Misericordia Sisters soon realized there was an increasing need from the community and in 1900 they moved to two and a half acres of land between Sherbrook and Maryland streets to establish the Winnipeg Maternity Hospital.

 A few years later, in December 1906, a three-storey, $145,000 T-shaped addition, designed by architects Senecal & Smith was added.
 The basement level was reserved for separate dining areas for priests, nurses and patients.
 The first floor held a reception area and storage, as well as an office for the sister superior.
 The second floor had a living room with a balcony for the sisters.
 The addition opened in September 1907.

 Misericordia General Hospital (1917-1998)

 In 1917 the Winnipeg Maternity Hospital changed its name to Misericordia General Hospital with 125 beds, 50 bassinets and 50 medical practitioners.

 In the mid-1950s, 99 Cornish and Wolseley West additions were constructed.